Guarantee model responses strictly conform to your JSON schema for reliable, type-safe data structures.

 meta-llama/llama-4-scout-17b-16e-instruct | Llama 4 Scout |

-Note: streaming is not currently supported with Structured Outputs.
+Note: streaming and tool use are not currently supported with Structured Outputs.

 import Groq from "groq-sdk";